chunweiz/CCUX/doc/getting_started.md

 ```

 ***
-## Install NPM modules ##
+## Install build modules ##
-In your command prompt, navigate to your local CCUX folder and type the following command:
+In your command prompt, navigate to the CCUX folder that you have created through `mkdir CCUX` and type the following command to install all the modules that you need to build CCUX:

 ```
+#!batch
 npm install
 ```

-This will install all the modules that you need to build CCUX.

 ***
-## Perform first build ##
+## First build ##
-In your command prompt, navigate to your local CCUX folder and type the following command:
+In your command prompt, navigate to the CCUX folder that you have created through `mkdir CCUX` and type the following command to build CCUX:

 ```
+#!batch
 build
 ```